 Click Here for tab for Here I Am to Worship by Tim Hughes

-You’ll only need 3 chords here which are C, G, and F/C, and do ensure that for all but the G chord you’re keeping your first string muted as it’s not required for this song.
-The strumming pattern is a nice one to learn if you struggle with rhythm at all as it contains all downstrokes on each of the 1 2 3 4 counts with a quick upstroke right at the end before falling back to the 1.
+You’ll only need 3 chords here which are C, G, and F/C. You’ll want to ensure that for all but the G chord, you’re keeping your first string muted as it’s not required for this song.
+The strumming pattern is a nice one to learn if you struggle with rhythm at all, since it contains all downstrokes on each of the 1 2 3 4 counts, with a quick upstroke right at the end before falling back to the 1.

 Who You Say I Am by Hillsong Worship